 The museum is focused on the preservation of traditional and artisanal Pisco production processes.
 In it are Pisco exhibits as well as old Pisco bottles from the regions of Lima, Arequipa, Tacna and Ica.

-Even though the displays were in Spanish, it’s a fascinating journey into the history and importance of Pisco in Peru.
+Even though the displays were in Spanish, it was a fascinating journey into the history and importance of Pisco in Peru.

 How to Drink Pisco – Pisco Cocktails

-In Peru, you’ll find several types of Pisco cocktail.
+In Peru, you’ll find several types of Pisco cocktails.
 All are made with Peruvian Pisco, the national drink of the country.

 In addition to Pisco Sour, the most famous Pisco cocktail, here are a few others worth sampling on your travels.